Master of Education in School Leadership, M.Ed. (Principal Licensure)

 - Submit a Graduate School Application form online.

 $50 non-refundable application fee.
-This includes sending transcripts from all undergraduate and graduate coursework to:
+This includes sending transcripts from all undergraduate and graduate coursework.

 - Submit two references from colleagues, teachers, or peers who can attest to your professional work, potential for successful graduate study, and potential for making a positive contribution as a school leader.
-The two recommendations along with a personal statement can be uploaded when you apply online through the Graduate School.
+The two recommendations along with a personal statement can be uploaded when you apply online through the Graduate School Admissions webpage.

 The Teacher Education Access at Miami (TEAM) Scholarship provides a discount on graduate tuition and fees for Ohio PreK-12 Educators.